WTO meeting on COVID vaccine rights waiver went 'very well' -chair | Health

 The first World Trade Organization meeting to discuss a draft agreement to temporarily waive intellectual property rights for COVID-19 vaccines went "very well", its chair said on Friday.
 The WTO's 164 members on Friday discussed the "outcome document" that stems from months of negotiations between the main parties - the United States, the European Union, India and South Africa - in an effort to break an 18-month deadlock over the issue.

-But some wealthy countries including Britain and Switzerland have raised objections on grounds that it could harm pharmaceutical research.
+But some wealthy countries including Britain and Switzerland have in the past raised objections on grounds that it could harm pharmaceutical research.
 WTO Director-General Ngozi Okonjo-Iweala, who has been involved in brokering the talks and wants a deal by the June ministerial conference, says an agreement would be "hugely important".

 The new draft deal, which has unresolved areas, must pass by consensus and any member of the organisation has the right to a veto.
 One delegate described Friday's meeting as the moment the deal would "float or sink".